Jack's Paint bucks the recessionary trend with new stores

 Waldauer says a key ingredient to the company’s success is the availability of the franchisor.
 “Our franchisees have our cellphone numbers and can reach us 24/7.”
 Waldauer himself still takes orders for paint when he gets a call.

-It’s part of his passion for the business and he picks franchisees with a strong work ethic and keen customer service over someone with a strong financial qualification.
+It’s part of his passion for the business and he picks franchisees with a strong work ethic and keen customer service.

 “When a customer walks into a store, they are the guys who make them feel special.
 They carry paint to the customer’s car or go to their homes and give free consultations,” he says.